shunkosa/apex-mock-web-service/README.md

 1. Add `"ZipSupportInApex"` feature to your scratch org definition file and create a scratch org with it.

-2. Deploy `stub-webservice` folder in this repository.
+2. Deploy `stub-web-service` folder in this repository.

 3. Upload stub API responses as zipped csv filed to static resource.